 Note: Student may optionally elect to undertake unit TAERES501 Apply research to training and assessment practice in lieu of unit TAELLN411 Address adult language, literacy and numeracy skills which is the default unit.
 (Additional fee applies as described below.)

-We provide face-to-face training, virtual classes, and full RPL options.
+We provide virtual classes and full RPL options.

 View the Delivery Options to learn more.